d-uzlov/k8s-homelab/ingress/cert-manager/acme.md

 Production issuer has the following limits:
 - Certificates per Registered Name: 50 per week
-  - Registered Domain is a `<subdomains>.<registered-name>.<register-domain>`.
+  - Registered Domain is the last component before last public suffix
+  - For example: `<subdomain>.<registered-name>.<register-domain>`.
   - `<register-domain>` is a parent domain, like `com`, `net`, `co.uk`, etc.
-  - Fortunately, `duckdns.org` is in the list of register domains, so things like `my-domain.duckdns.org` and `another-domain.duckdns.org` are considered separate domains and don't share a rate limit.
-  - However, `app.my-domain.duckdns.org` and `cloud.my-domain.duckdns.org` share the limit.
+  - Subdomains share the limit.
   - This is better explained here: https://publicsuffix.org.
   Also, that website has a list of all `<register-domain>` possible values.
 - New Orders per account: 300 per 3 hours
 - Duplicate Certificate: 5 per week
 - Failed Validation limit: 5 failures per account, per hostname, per hour.
   This limit is higher on staging environment
-- Accounts per IP Address: 10 per 3 hours
+- Accounts registration: 10 per 3 hours per IP Address

 An account is registered by cert-manager when you create a new Issuer or a ClusterIssuer https://cert-manager.io/docs/configuration/acme/